 While FlowCam had the highest magnification and most sensitive technique, it required high levels of dilution to avoid clogging the 50 μm field of view flow cell width.
 Moreover, the threshold parameters were optimized specifically for the enzymes tested.
 The low MFI counts indicate that the other two methods have a higher degree of sensitivity to small particles.
 While this is expected due to FlowCam’s higher magnification, it gives BMI a significant advantage, thanks to its high-throughput capabilities.

-The study demonstrated that BMI offers many advantages over LO and flow microscopy techniques based on the removal of aqueous buffers from the system.
+The study demonstrated that BMI offers many advantages over light obscuration and flow microscopy techniques based on the removal of aqueous buffers from the system.
 Given that filter plates are single-use, there is no need to spend time rinsing or cleaning them.
 There is also no requirement for a pump to regulate the flow, which reduces the likelihood of calibration errors.
-Additionally, vacuum-mediated SVP isolation eliminates the need for degassing solutions, which can introduce air bubbles that artificially increase particulate concentrations in flow microscopy and LO techniques.
+Additionally, vacuum-mediated SVP isolation eliminates the need for degassing solutions, which can introduce air bubbles that artificially increase particulate concentrations in flow microscopy and light obscuration techniques.
 Lastly, because BMI subtracts the background image, there is minimal risk of undercounting due to particle transparency.

 The authors recommend employing orthogonal techniques such as BMI for particle characterization to obtain a better understanding during development.
 Furthermore, utilizing a high-throughput technique with low sample requirements in earlier stages of development can be very beneficial, particularly when material availability may be limited.